rdpatil4/ESClient/README.md

 =========

 Elastic search client tool for easy search, edit and delete Index documents.
-The search results are presented in tabular format instead of JSON for easy reading through the results.
+The search results are presented in tabular format for easy reading through the results.
+JSON results view is also available if configured.
 Routing key support is now added to the tool.
 Enter the routing key value when updating and deleting the records that use routing key.